ibm-cloud-docs/virtual-servers/vsi_public_gpu.md

 {:table: .aria-labeledby="caption"}

 # GPU
-GPU flavors are best for high-performance workloads that require more compute density to reduce resource management and costs.
-The GPU flavors are ideal for artificial intelligence processes, intense graphic and data applications, or developing new applications that require fast performance.
+GPU profiles are best for high-performance workloads that require more compute density to reduce resource management and costs.
+The GPU profiles are ideal for artificial intelligence processes, intense graphic and data applications, or developing new applications that require fast performance.

 Powered by NVDIA Tesla GPUs, {{site.data.keyword.cloud_notm}} Accelerated Compute “ac1” and "ac2" flavors both offer block and local SSD storage.
-The following GPU flavors are available for you to choose from:
+The following GPU profiles are available for you to choose from:

   <table>
 <CAPTION>Table 1.
-P100 GPU flavors</CAPTION>
+P100 GPU profiles</CAPTION>
 <THEAD>
 <TR>
-<th>Flavor</th>
+<th>Profile</th>
 <th>GPU</th>
 <th>GPU RAM (GB)</th>
 <th>vCPU</th>